Fethiye Tours

 🚙 Jeep Safari Option

-If you prefer not to drive, Saklıkent is often combined with Gizlikent Waterfall and mud baths on organised Jeep Safari tours from Fethiye.
+Saklıkent Gorge is often combined with Gizlikent Waterfall and mud baths on organised Jeep Safari tours from Fethiye.
+It is a practical option if you prefer not to drive or want to fit several stops into one day.

 Frequently Asked Questions